AdaCore/learn/courses/intro-to-spark/chapters/02_Flow_Analysis.rst

 subprogram returns, it checks that global and parameter outputs were modified.

-This can produce error messages on perfectly correct subprograms .
+This can produce error messages on perfectly correct subprograms.
 An example is ``Set_X_To_Y_Plus_Z`` below, which only sets its :ada:`out` parameter ``X`` when ``Overflow`` is :ada:`False`.